AliFatahadoost/JaliFrame-Stand-Alone/README.md

 ---

-## Step 2 — Declare the CRUD operations
+## Step 2 — Declare the CRUD Operations

 In `CrudQueriesEnum.java`: